CoopersProjects/2024-TravelPlannerAPI/README.md

 Response: Shows information about a specific trip.
 If the trip doesn't exist, return error.

+Expected Response: Gets information about a specific trip.
+If ID doesn't exist, error response.

 `GET "/trip/read"`

 Function: Retrieves exisiting details about all available trips.

 Resonse: Shows information about trips.

+Expected Response: Gets information about all trips.

 `POST "/trip/create"`